yegor256/blog/_drafts/_io.md

 );
 {% endhighlight %}

-Why object-oriented is better, even though it's longer, I can hear you asking?
+"Why object-oriented is better, even though it's longer," I can hear you asking?
 Because it perfectly **decouples** concepts, while the procedural one keeps them together.

 Let's say, you are designing a class that is supposed to encrypt a text and save it to a file.
-Here is how you would design it, the procedural way (not a real encryption, of course):
+Here is how you would design it the procedural way (not a real encryption, of course):

 {% highlight java %}
 class Encoder {